wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.5.6 - Released on 12 November 2025 =
+* New - comptability with latest wp (6.8.3) and wc (10.3.4) vulnerable and security issue fix in term of cancel request process
+* Fix - vulnerable and security issue fix in term of cancel request process
+* Fix - vulnerable and security issue fix in term of view order message process

 = 4.5.5 - Released on 9 October 2025 =
 * New - Compatibility with the latest (WP 6.8.3) and (WC 10.2.2)